 Digital Humanities Lab

-£1.2m has been invested in Digital Humanities to create a lab and research space for the examination and preservation of important historical, literary and visual artefacts.
-The lab allows researchers to use high-tech equipment to find out more about our cultural heritage and creative past and share their discoveries with the public.
-The new facilities will confirm the University of Exeter’s position at the forefront of international research into historical and cultural artefacts.
+The University of Exeter has invested £1.2m in a new Digital Humanities lab.
+This research space enables the examination, preservation and analysis of historical, literary and visual material.
+The new facilities confirm the University of Exeter’s position at the forefront of international research into historical and cultural artefacts.

-In the space, researchers have the opportunity to curate digital exhibitions, carry out 2D and 3D digitisation, and create professional quality video and audio recordings.
+In the new space, researchers can curate digital exhibitions, carry out high-resolution photography of manuscripts and other visual materials, and create professional quality video and audio recordings.
 They are able to create digital facsimiles of the objects, allowing them to be handled and understood in a virtual space, protecting the original artefacts for future generations.
-Researchers are able to carry out high-resolution photography of manuscripts and other visual materials, and record podcasts and videos for broadcasting.

 Digital Humanities is increasingly important in all areas of humanities research, including history, archaeology, literatures and languages.
 The University of Exeter’s investment will allow new activities and training to take place, and ensure that Digital Humanities can be incorporated into undergraduate and postgraduate teaching and research.